auth0/docs/articles/quickstart/webapp/laravel/interactive.md

 - Try running `php artisan optimize:clear` to clear Laravel's cache.
 - Ensure your `.auth0.app.json` and `.auth0.api.json` files are at the root of your project.
-- Ensure you have enabled your Laravel application as a Machine-to-Machine application and granted it all the necessary scopes for the `Auth0 Management API` from the [Auth0 Dashboard](https://manage.auth0.com/#/apis/).
+- Ensure you have enabled your Laravel application as a Machine-to-Machine application and granted it all the necessary scopes for the `Auth0 Management API` from the <a href="https://manage.auth0.com/#/apis/" target="_blank">Auth0 Dashboard</a>.

 Encountering problems?
-Check the SDK's [documentation](https://github.com/auth0/laravel-auth0) or our [documentation hub](https://auth0.com/docs).
-You should also consider visiting [the community](https://community.auth0.com) where our team and other community members can help answer your questions.
+Check the SDK's <a href="https://github.com/auth0/laravel-auth0" target="_blank">documentation</a> or our <a href="https://auth0.com/docs" target="_blank">documentation hub</a>.
+You should also consider visiting <a href="https://community.auth0.com" target="_blank">the community</a> where our team and other community members can help answer your questions.

 :::
 ::::

 ### Additional Reading

-- [User Repositories and Models](https://github.com/auth0/laravel-auth0/blob/main/docs/Users.md) extends the Auth0 Laravel SDK to use custom user models, and how to store and retrieve users from a database.
+- <a href="https://github.com/auth0/laravel-auth0/blob/main/docs/Users.md" target="_blank">User Repositories and Models</a> extends the Auth0 Laravel SDK to use custom user models, and how to store and retrieve users from a database.
-- [Hooking Events](https://github.com/auth0/laravel-auth0/blob/main/docs/Events.md) covers how to listen for events raised by the Auth0 Laravel SDK, to fully customize the behavior of your integration.
+- <a href="https://github.com/auth0/laravel-auth0/blob/main/docs/Events.md" target="_blank">Hooking Events</a> covers how to listen for events raised by the Auth0 Laravel SDK, to fully customize the behavior of your integration.
-- [Management API](https://github.com/auth0/laravel-auth0/blob/main/docs/Management.md) support is built into the Auth0 Laravel SDK, allowing you to interact with the Management API from your Laravel application.
+- <a href="https://github.com/auth0/laravel-auth0/blob/main/docs/Management.md" target="_blank">Management API</a> support is built into the Auth0 Laravel SDK, allowing you to interact with the Management API from your Laravel application.